offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Part Design Workbench/Organization_TOPIC
 ```

-An additive helix operation and a subtractive helix operation are the same thing, except that ...
+An additive helix_FC operation and a subtractive helix_FC operation are the same thing, except that ...

 * additive creates a solid and merges it with existing geometry it collides with.
 * subtractive creates a solid and cuts out it from existing geometry it collides with.

 ![FreeCAD Part Design workbench toolbar](freecad_part_design_toolbar.png)

-A helix creates a solid by taking a sketch and ascendingly rotating it up some axis, similar to the threads of a screw.
-To helix a sketch, either ...
+A helix_FC creates a solid by taking a sketch_FC and rotating it up / down some axis, similar to the threads of a screw.
+To helix_FC a sketch_FC, either ...

-* use either toolbar button 13 (additive helix) or toolbar button 20 (subtractive helix), then select the pipe's initial sketch in the Select Attachment pane that pops up and click **OK**.
+* use either toolbar button 13 (additive helix_FC) or toolbar button 20 (subtractive helix_FC), then select the helix_FC's initial sketch_FC in the Select Attachment pane that pops up and click **OK**.
-* select the sketch to helix, then use either toolbar button 13 (additive helix) or toolbar button 20 (subtractive helix).
+* select the sketch_FC to helix_FC, then use either toolbar button 13 (additive helix_FC) or toolbar button 20 (subtractive helix_FC).

 ![FreeCAD Part Design workbench helix example](freecad_part_design_helix_example.png) ![FreeCAD Part Design workbench helix sketch example](freecad_part_design_helix_sketch_example.png)